1984 Winter Olympic Games in Sarajevo Logo

 Year | 1984 |

-The Olympics 1984 Sarajevo logo contains colors
+The Olympics 1984 Sarajevo logo features colors

 This is a color scheme of Olympics 1984 Sarajevo.
 You can copy each of the 1984 Winter Olympic Games in Sarajevo logo colors by clicking on a button with the color HEX code above.

-Additional Winter Olympic Games Logos
+Winter Olympic Games logos

 The 1984 Winter Olympics, officially known as the XIV Olympic Winter Games (French: XIVes Jeux olympiques d’hiver; Serbo-Croatian: XIV. zimske olimpijske igre / XIV Зимске олимпијске игре; Macedonian: XIV Зимски олимписки игри; Slovene: XIV olimpijske zimske igre), was a winter multi-sport event which took place from 8–19 February 1984 in Sarajevo, SFR Yugoslavia, in present-day Bosnia and Herzegovina.
 Other candidate cities were Sapporo, Japan; and Gothenburg, Sweden.